S-Lin-17/TW-Transfer-Data-Pipeline/README.md

 # TW-Transfer-Data-Pipeline

-This small project downloads, parses, validates, and inserts natural gas shipment data from Transwestern Pipeline Company, LLC into a PostgreSQL database.
-More specifically
+This small project downloads, parses, validates, and inserts natural gas shipment data from the previous 3 days (excluding the current day) from Transwestern Pipeline Company, LLC into a local PostgreSQL database.

 ## How to run this project